-(Resharing some recommendations that I sent to a friend in 2022.
-Not updated since.)
+Resharing some recommendations that I sent to a friend in 2022.
+I haven’t updated the list below since, but you can find my StoryGraph reading list here.

-Books that’ve been important to my professional development.
-Listing in order of publishing to see a timeline of how ideas have evolved:
+Books that’ve been important to my learning and professional development.
+Listing in order of publishing, rather than date read, to get a sense of how ideas might have evolved:

 • 1999: The Pragmatic Programmer